 Scientific Articles on PubMed

 - Benito-Sanz S, Gorbenko del Blanco D, Huber C, Thomas NS, Aza-Carmona M, Bunyan D, Maloney V, Argente J, Cormier-Daire V, Campos-Barros A, Heath KE.
 Characterization of SHOX deletions in Leri-Weill dyschondrosteosis (LWD) reveals genetic heterogeneity and no recombination hotspots.
 Am J Hum Genet.
-2006 Aug;79(2):409-14; author reply 414.
+2006 Aug;79(2):409-14; author reply 414. doi: 10.1086/506390.
+No abstract available.
 Citation on PubMed or Free article on PubMed Central

 - Benito-Sanz S, Thomas NS, Huber C, Gorbenko del Blanco D, Aza-Carmona M, Crolla JA, Maloney V, Rappold G, Argente J, Campos-Barros A, Cormier-Daire V, Heath KE.
 A novel class of Pseudoautosomal region 1 deletions downstream of SHOX is associated with Leri-Weill dyschondrosteosis.
 Am J Hum Genet.
-2005 Oct;77(4):533-44.
+2005 Oct;77(4):533-44. doi: 10.1086/449313.
 Epub 2005 Aug 15.
-Erratum in: Am J Hum Genet.
+Erratum In: Am J Hum Genet.
 2005 Dec;77(6):1131.
-Huber, Celine [corrected to Huber, Céline]; Del Blanco, Darya Gorbenko [corrected to Gorbenko del Blanco, Darya]; Rappold, Gudrun [added]; Argente, Jesus [corrected to Argente, Jesús]; Cormier-Daire, Valerie [corrected to Cormier-Daire, Valrie].
+Huber, Celine [corrected to Huber, Celine]; Del Blanco, Darya Gorbenko [corrected to Gorbenko del Blanco, Darya]; Rappold, Gudrun [added]; Argente, Jesus [corrected to Argente, Jesus]; Cormier-Daire, Valerie [corrected to Cormier-Daire, Valrie].
 Citation on PubMed or Free article on PubMed Central